Cardinal Logistics Truck Accident Lawyers

 - No warning flag on oversized loads

-Over the last 2 years, Cardinal Logistics trucks have been in 173 crashes, causing 111 injuries—a 64 percent injury rate.
+Over the same period, Cardinal Logistics trucks have been in 173 crashes, causing 111 injuries—a 64 percent injury rate.
 These crashes have caused 7 people to lose their lives.
 Statistically, at least 1 of them was a truck driver themselves.

 See for yourself—find out how often trucking companies get into accidents on the FMCSA website.